46 Peruvian Slang Words That’ll Help You Fit in With the Locals

-Knowing Peruvian slang will help you understand more about the rich culture in Peru and be able to communicate better with the locals.
+Knowing Peruvian slang will help you communicate better and understand more about the rich culture in Peru.
+It’s the gap between speaking Spanish and speaking Spanish like the locals.

-This post will show you 46 of the most important Peruvian slang terms you should know to sound like a native!
+Below you’ll learn 46 of the most important Peruvian slang terms you should know to sound like a native, then you can take a short quiz to test what you’ve learned!

 Contents